 Use coupon code INDUSTRYOUTSIDER to save 10% sitewide.

-The Tekto A5 Spry Mini is a refined micro-EDC automatic knife that prioritizes portability without sacrificing quality.
+The Tekto A5 Spry Mini is a refined micro-EDC automatic knife.
+It prioritizes portability without sacrificing quality.
 Premium steel, reliable deployment, and a lightweight frame make it easy to carry every day.
-Note that Tekto does include a simple sheath with this knife.
-I find it very basic, and just use the clip or pocket carry instead.
-It’s small enough that the sheath isn’t a concern.

 If you prefer a slightly larger automatic knife, take a look at my Tekto A2 Badger review for comparison.
 The Spry Mini focuses on discretion and compact carry, while the Badger offers a bit more grip and cutting length.